-New York State Consolidated Fiscal Reporting and Subject: Appendix T - Abbreviated Consolidated Fiscal Reports - General Instructions Section: 53.0 Page: 53.5 Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix T - Abbreviated Consolidated Fiscal Reports - General Instructions Section: 53.0 Page: 53.5 Claiming Manual 2014 Issued: 11/14

 Schedule Completion Recommendations for Abbreviated CFRs

 1. The program site CFR-4 is completed first so the total amount paid for personal services can be brought forward to the Personal Services line on schedule DMH-1 (line 6).
 Approved software will bring totals forward automatically.
 The agency administration CFR-4 should also completed at this time.